Convert HDR to FLIF

 The Free Lossless Image Format (FLIF) is a lossless image compression format designed to outperform other formats like PNG, lossless WebP, and JPEG 2000 in terms of compression ratio.
 Introduced in 2015, FLIF uses MANIAC (Meta-Adaptive Near-zero Integer Arithmetic Coding) for efficient compression, making it suitable for various image types without quality loss.
 Despite its advantages, FLIF development ceased as it was superseded by JPEG XL.

-Wait for the converter to finish and download your FLIF image.
+Wait for the converter to finalize, then access your FLIF image.